Plastic-Free to Save Our Sea

-It’s a startling question, but it’s one that scientists are now asking.
+It sounds crazy - but scientists predict it may happen by 2050.
 Plastic is found in almost all of the Earth’s waters - its rivers, lakes, and especially the ocean.
-Over half of all marine mammals are threatened by plastic in their lifetimes.
+Over half of all marine mammals and nearly all marine bird are threatened by plastic.

 At Point Defiance Zoo & Aquarium, we know the solution to protecting marine wildlife is in our hands.
-That’s why aquariums and zoos across the country have joined together to launch In Our Hands, a campaign to reduce single-use plastic and choose alternatives instead.
+That’s why we're taking action both here at the zoo and in our community to reduce single-use plastics.

-- We have installed water bottle filling stations to make it easy for guests to have access to fresh water.
+- We installed water bottle filling stations to make it easy for guests to have fresh water.

-- We have discontinued the use of plastic bags in Zoo and Northwest Trek gift shops, complying with the City of Tacoma's ban on single-use plastic bags.
+- We no longer use plastic bags in Zoo and Northwest Trek gift shops, complying with the City of Tacoma's ban on single-use plastic bags.

 - Avoid buying single-use plastic whenever possible.

 - Avoid individually wrapped items such as snack packs and single-serve containers.
 Buy items in bulk when possible.

 - Fill a reusable bottle instead of buying bottled water.
 (You can find water bottle filling stations throughout the Zoo!)